Wang Jingwei: Premiership of the Chiang Government

+In 1934, as Chiang launched the New Life Movement, where law enforcement police sometimes inspected people's homes for cleanliness, Wang sought to persuade Chiang to rely less on coercive measures, contending, "Morality sets the highest standards, but the law should only enforce the minimum standard."
+Chiang partially accepted this perspective, announcing a modification to the movement's implementation whereby the state would less directly intervene in common people's homes and bodies, and would focus more on government employees, soldiers, and students before expanding to the common people more gradually.

+In November 1935, Wang was seriously wounded in an assassination attempt at a group photograph session; the gunman, Sun Fengming, cited Wang's appeasement policy toward Japan as justification, a popular opinion following Wang's role in the truce negotiations after the Shanghai War of 1932 and the Tanggu Truce.
+Zhang Xueliang, who along with Zhang Puquan had subdued Sun on the spot and then interrogated the assassin, instead claimed that the real plotter was Liu Luyin, who hired the assassin through Wang Yaqiao, as Liu sought to eliminate the Guangdong faction in the government, including Wang, T. V. Soong, Yang Changqing, and Yang Yongtai.

-In 1936, Wang clashed with Chiang over foreign policy.
-In an ironic role reversal, the left-wing "progressive" Wang argued for accepting the German-Japanese offer of having China sign the Anti-Comintern Pact while the right-wing "reactionary" Chiang wanted a rapprochement with the Soviet Union.
-During the 1936 Xi'an Incident, in which Chiang was taken prisoner by his own general, Zhang Xueliang, Wang favored sending a "punitive expedition" to attack Zhang.
-He was apparently ready to march on Zhang, but Chiang's wife, Soong Mei-ling, and brother-in-law, T. V. Soong, feared that such an action would lead to Chiang's death and his replacement by Wang, so they successfully opposed this action.
+Wang took a three-month medical leave and, following treatment in Hong Kong, resumed office in January 1936.
+The same year, Wang clashed with Chiang over foreign policy.
+In a role reversal, the left-wing "progressive" Wang argued for accepting the German-Japanese offer of having China sign the Anti-Comintern Pact while the right-wing "reactionary" Chiang wanted a rapprochement with the Soviet Union.
+During the 1936 Xi'an Incident, in which Chiang was seized by Zhang Xueliang, Wang favored sending a "punitive expedition" to attack Zhang.
+Chiang's wife, Soong Mei-ling, and brother-in-law, T. V. Soong, feared that such an action would lead to Chiang's death and his replacement by Wang, so they opposed the action.

-Wang accompanied the government on its retreat to Chongqing during the Second Sino-Japanese War (1937–1945).
-During this time, he organized some right-wing groups along European fascist lines inside the KMT.
-Wang was originally part of the pro-war group; but, after the Japanese were successful in occupying large areas of coastal China, Wang became known for his pessimistic view on China's chances in the war against Japan.
-He often voiced defeatist opinions in KMT staff meetings, and continued to express his view that Western imperialism was the greater danger to China, much to the chagrin of his associates.
-Wang believed that China needed to reach a negotiated settlement with Japan so that Asia could resist Western Powers.